amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Falstor/Falstor (City).md

 ## The Royal Houses of Falstor
 The Royal Houses are called so because all of them in the past have held a legitimate claim to the Falstor throne.
 There are five of them, each drawing massive wealth from owning industry across the Kingdom.
 All five have at one point either held the crown or had a family member with a confirmed claim for the crown.
 ### House Belmore
 The first royal house of Falstor.
 The Belmore family was a very powerful clan in the area prior to the founding of the Kingdom of Falstor.
-Their
+They had grown wealthy trading for weapons with the Rodigians.
+They were also close with powerful priests in service of [[Pholtus]].
+They used this connection, along with their wealth, to establish a Kingdom, with a crown ordained by the gods.

+House Belmore still m

 House Mercer
 House Clegane